 Transport Layer Security is a protocol that ensures privacy between communicating applications and their users on the Internet.
 When a server and client communicate, TLS ensures that no third party may eavesdrop or tamper with any message.

 TLS is the successor to Secure Sockets Layer (SSL) and protects against the likes of The Heartbleed Bug.

 Our implementation of TLS has been independently reviewed and awarded an A-grade.
+This screenshot was taken in January 2020.
 You can see this review by doing a live test at SSLLabs here.

 What about the Heartbleed and Logjam vulnerabilities?

 Both of these have been addressed.
 You can confirm this with our Qualsys SSL report.

 All user passwords are hashed and salted.